Crom Cruach

 Crom Cruaich and St. Patrick.
 Illustrated by L.D.
 Symington.

 Crom Cruach (Cromm Crúaich /sga/) was a pagan god of pre-Christian Ireland.
 According to Christian writers, he was propitiated with human sacrifice and his worship was ended by Saint Patrick.

 He is also referred to as Crom Cróich, Cenn Cruach/Cróich (/sga/) and Cenncroithi (/sga/).
 He is related to the later mythological and folkloric figure Crom Dubh.

-The references in a dinsenchas ("place-lore") poem in the 12th century to sacrifice in exchange for milk and grain suggest that Crom had a function as a fertility god.
+The references in a dinnsenchas ("place-lore") poem in the 12th century to sacrifice in exchange for milk and grain suggest that Crom had a function as a fertility god.
 The description of his image as a gold figure surrounded by twelve stone or bronze figures has been interpreted by some as representing the sun surrounded by the signs of the zodiac, suggesting a function as a solar deity.

 Name

 Crom Cruach's name takes several forms.
 Crom (or cromm) means "bent, crooked, stooped" or according to O'Reilly is perhaps related to cruim meaning "thunder".
 Cenn means "head", and by extension "head, chief".
-Cruach (or crúach) is a noun meaning "pile, heap, mound, stack", generally of grain, hay, peat or other gathered goods, booty, and so on, including slaughtered fighters.
+Cruach (or crúach) is a noun meaning "pile, heap, mound, stack", generally of grain, hay, peat or other gathered goods, bounty, and so on, including slaughtered fighters.
 A common extension is its reference to hills or mountains that look like stacks or piles.

-Crom Cruach is called the chief Celtic idol of Ireland by Michael J. O'Kelly, and was located on Magh Slécht (The Plain of Prostrations) in County Cavan, surrounded by twelve other idols.
+Crom Cruach is called the chief Celtic idol of Ireland by Michael J. O'Kelly, and was located on Magh Slécht (The Plain of Prostrations) near Killycluggin County Cavan, surrounded by twelve other idols.